MICHIGAN SHOWCASE VOLUNTEER INFORMATION

 Music Runner: Transporting CDs to the Music Player, fill in other areas of practice ice as needed.

-At the beginning of each session, collect music from main practice ice table for that session only.
-Skaters SHOULD check in at entrance to rink.
-However, YOU may have to locate them in the locker rooms.
-Skaters will perform on a first come/first to skate basis.
-Deliver music for that session to the music player/announcer.
-They will announce skaters, as well as who is on deck backstage.
+Skaters are responsible for checking in at entrance to rink.
+The skate order is pre-printed, and should be followed.
+Keep in contact with Music Player/Announcer when deviating from the printed skate order.
 "On deck" skaters should be waiting by the curtain for their turn.
 All other skaters can practice backstage until their name is announced.
 Skaters are only allowed to practice with their music (with spotlight on them) ONE TIME.
 They have the entire ice for the duration of their program.
-Return music to registration table at end of each session.

 Music Player/Announcer for Spotlight Practice ONLY: